TheJumpCloud/jcapi-powershell/SDKs/PowerShell/JumpCloud.SDK.V2/docs/exports/New-JcSdkSoftwareApp.md

     - `[GoogleAndroidVersionCode <Int32?>]`: The current version of the web app.
     - `[Location <String>]`: Repository where the app is located within the package manager
     - `[LocationObjectId <String>]`: ID of the repository where the app is located within the package manager
+    - `[MicrosoftStoreDoNotUpdate <Boolean?>]`: Indicates whether the app can be updated or not.
+    - `[MicrosoftStoreNonRemovable <Boolean?>]`: Indicates whether the app is removable by the users or not.
+    - `[MicrosoftStorePackageFamilyName <String>]`: Package Family Name for the app from Microsoft App Store.
     - `[ObjectId <String>]`:
     - `[PackageId <String>]`:
     - `[PackageKind <String>]`: The package manifest kind (ex: software-package).